Rental Guides · Last updated 2 June 2026

 Do I need a NIE to rent in La Linea?

 Yes.
 A NIE is required to sign a legal rental contract in Spain.
-Without one you cannot sign.
-Start the NIE process before you begin flat hunting.
+You apply via Modelo 790, which carries a €10 fee, and you will need 3 months of payslips as part of the application.
+Start the process before you begin flat hunting, as it takes time.

 Can my landlord increase the rent every year?